 What is a typical day like?

-The weekends are still structured, but more off facility activities are in the mix, from paintball, fishing, and other team building activities.
+The weekends are still structured, but more off facility activities are offered.
+Accompanied by Family First staff, our clients will participate in paintball, deep-sea fishing, and other team building activities.

 What do you treat?